-Suppose the expected cost of algorithm A under some probabilistic model is described by an unknown exact function $\bar{f}(x)$ which belongs to some unknown class $\Theta(\bar{g}(x))$ (where x denotes problem size).
-An experimental study of A produces a pair of vectors X, Y such that $E(Y[i]) = \bar{f}(X[i])$.
-The empirical curve-bounding problem, addressed in this paper, is: Analyze (X, Y) and estimate complexity classes $O(g_u(x))$ and $\Omega(g_l(x))$ to which $\bar{f}(x)$ belongs.
+Suppose that an experimental study of A produces a pair of vectors X, Y such that $E(Y[i]) = \overline{f}(X[i])$.
+The empirical curve-bounding problem, addressed in this paper, is: Analyze (X, Y) and estimate complexity classes $O(g_u(x))$ and $\Omega(g_l(x))$ to which $\overline{f}(x)$ belongs.
+(Functions f and g are estimates of functions $y = \overline{f}(x)$ and \overline{g} .)
 While a primary goal of traditional algorithm analysis is to identify complexity classes to which unknown functions belong, this empirical version of the problem appears to be new.
-We can find no techniques in the data analysis literature designed for finding bounds on data, although much is known about fitting curves to data (see sec.
-4).
-Algorithms for domain-independent function finding [13] might be adapted to curve bounding but are not considered here.
+We can find no techniques in the data analysis

+X. Liu, P. Cohen, M. Berthold (Eds.): "Advances in Intelligent Data Analysis" (IDA-97) LNCS 1280, pp. 41-52, 1997. © Springer-Verlag Berlin Heidelberg 1997 literature designed for finding bounds on data, although much is known about fitting curves to data (see sec.
+5).
+Approaches to domain-independent function finding [13] might be adapted to curve bounding and some are considered here.

-For any finite set of points X there are functions $\overline{f}(x)$ of arbitrarily high degree but indistinguishable from the constant c at those points.
-Therefore any heuristic producing an upper bound estimate can be fooled, and no curve-bounding method can be guaranteed correct.
-This paper presents five robust heuristics that produce correct bound estimates (or clear indications of failure) for broad classes of functions and for functions that tend to arise in practice.
-We describe each rule R together with a justification that describes a class F_R : for any function $\overline{f} \in F_R$, the rule is guaranteed to find correct (sometimes exact) bounds when applied to data vectors $Y = \overline{f}(X)$.
+For any finite set of points X there are functions $\bar{f}(x)$ of arbitrarily high degree but indistinguishable from the constant c at those points.
+Therefore any heuristic producing an upper bound estimate can be fooled, and no curvebounding method can be guaranteed correct.
+This paper presents five robust heuristics that can produce correct bound estimates (or clear indications of failure) for broad classes of functions and for functions that tend to arise in practice.
+We describe each rule R together with a justification that describes a class F_R : for any function $\bar{f} \in F_R$, the rule is guaranteed to find correct (sometimes exact) bounds when applied to data vectors $Y = \bar{f}(X)$.
 We also present empirical studies of the rules using constructed multi-parameter functions, and "typical" data sets from algorithm analysis.
 The experiments indicate the limitations of the rules and suggest an appropriate level of conservatism in their application.
+We also discovered that the rules can "diagnose" qualitative features of functions \bar{f} , and given these diagnoses, we can apply additional rules that are specific to functions with these features, and attain higher levels of performance.

 The rules can be viewed as interactive tools or as offline algorithms.
-To accomodate both views, we present the algorithms with a small set of oracle functions which decide, for example, whether "residuals are concave upwards."
+To accomodate both views, we present the algorithms with a small set of oracle functions.
+An oracle function establishes some basic property of a set of points drawn from some function; for example, an oracle can decide whether "residuals are concave upwards", or if the "function appears to be increasing".
 In interactive use, a human provides the oracle result; in offline use, a simple computation is used.
-However, the experiment in section 4 suggests that offline versions are far more efficient, and often more effective, than interactive versions.
+However, the experiment in section 5 suggests that offline versions are far more efficient, and often more effective, than interactive versions.